voila-dashboards/voila/docs/customize.md

 #### Adding the hook function to Voilà

-There are two ways to add the hook function to Voila:
+There are two ways to add the hook function to Voilà:

 - Using the `voila.py` configuration file: